 The Wild Leather Lounge Chair & Magazine Rack

 It was a real breath of fresh air when Seb told us that rather than the usual process of designing the items and allowing that to dictate the leather, he wanted to see how the leather turned out first and then start design.
-This is the same approach that we take with our own leather goods as it leads to a much more honest end result that lets the leather speak for itself.
+This is the same approach that we take with our own leather products as it leads to a much more honest end result that lets the leather speak for itself.

 The final pieces, a beautiful lounge chair and magazine rack, were made by the Sebastian Cox team in Greenwich and use British oak and elm as a frame for the leather to really shine.
 It was a real privilege to spend the day in the workshop and even get involved as the pieces came together.
 You can see both pieces until 26th September at 14 Cavendish as part of Sebastian Cox’s Native Regenerative show at London Design Festival 2021.